I804763/TechConnectFutureProofPIToIS/exercises/ex5/README.md

 Congratulations!
 You have successfully completed the Exercise **Deploy an API Artefact to connect to an S/4HANA Odata.**

-Many congratulations for participating and completing the Teched Jumpstart session **IN180 - Future-proof your SAP PI/PO investments with SAP Integration Suite.**
+Many congratulations for participating and completing the session **Future-proof your SAP PI/PO investments with SAP Integration Suite.**